JoryHogeveen/view-admin-as/readme.txt

 = Recommended Requirements =

 * WordPress 4.0 or greater (Though I always recommend to update to the latest version!)
-* PHP version 5.6 or greater

 = Minimum Requirements =

 * WordPress 3.5 or greater (3.8+ recommended because of design, this plugin doesn't incorporate all styles of versions prior to WP 3.8)
-* PHP version 5.3 or greater

 == Frequently Asked Questions ==